Diagnosing and managing a thyroid condition

 - Thyroid peroxidase antibodies (TPOAb) – The thyroid gland produces the enzyme thyroid peroxidase, which is required to produce thyroid hormones.
 A TPOAb blood test looks for antibodies in the blood that target the thyroid peroxidase enzyme.
 High levels of antibodies indicate that the immune system is attacking the thyroid gland and impairing its function.
 Raised levels of TPOAb are often found in Hashimoto's disease and many cases of Graves' disease.

-Advanced thyroid blood test
+Advanced blood tests

 The most advanced thyroid blood tests will also contain tests for thyroid nutrition – such as ferritin (iron stores), folate, vitamin B12 and vitamin D.

-Advanced thyroid blood tests can show:
+Advanced blood tests can show:

 - Ferritin – Ferritin is a complex globular protein that stores iron in an inactive form.
 As your iron stores deplete, the ferritin releases iron for use.
 If your ferritin depletes, you will run out of iron and your ability to produce red blood cells in your bone marrow decreases.
 Ferritin gives a good measure of your iron stores and, as an acute-phase protein, it can increase during periods of infection, inflammation, or trauma.